 Upon its release, Variety called the film “a stirring and long overdue tribute to the black soldiers who fought for the Union cause in the Civil War…[with] the sweep and magnificence of a Tolstoy battle tale or a John Ford saga of American history.”

-“Born on the Fourth of July”
+‘Born on the Fourth of July’

+Coming in second on our list of best Memorial Day movies, Born on the Fourth of July contains just as much pump and circumstance as Glory does.
+Our second Memorial Day movie will have you and your family sitting on the edge of your seats.
 Based on the autobiography of anti-war activist Ron Kovic, played here by an unforgettable Tom Cruise, this Vietnam War movie depicts the life of a patriotic American war vet from hopeful childhood through his harrowing military service and the unfortunate aftermath.
 Dubbed “the most ambitious non-documentary film yet made about the entire Vietnam experience,” by the New York Times, Born on the Fourth of July is a film and a performance that’s necessary viewing, plain and simple.
 Kyra Sedgwick and Willem Dafoe co-star in one of Oliver Stone’s most memorable efforts.

-“Flags of Our Fathers”
+‘Flags of Our Fathers’

-The New York Times hails director Gabriela Cowperthwaite for “letting this irresistible real-life story tell itself with a minimum of manufactured sentiment” — a point which earned the film praise beyond movie critics.
+The New York Times hails Director Gabriela Cowperthwaite for “letting this irresistible real-life story tell itself with a minimum of manufactured sentiment” — a point which earned the film praise beyond movie critics.
 According to The Hollywood Reporter, the Iraq War film was even “verified by the committee of service veterans and entertainment industry experts of the Got Your Six foundation, a nonprofit aimed at promoting more normalized depictions of veterans in film and television.”

 Make sure you can watch these movies and more on Memorial Day and beyond with DIRECTV.